NoroffFEU/development-platforms/mysql-case-study.md

 Outline the product's key features.

+#### Internals

+- MySQL is written in C and C++.
+- The C API gives a low level access to the client/server protocol.
+- the server design is multi-layered and has independent modules.
+- It's been tested on a wide selection of different compilers and platforms.
+- Allows for multithreading using kernel threads and can utilize multiple CPUs with ease, if available.
+- supports both transactional and non-transactional storage engines.
+- B-tree disk tables and index compression.
+- Storage engines can be added relatively easy.
+This makes it easier to add SQL interface for in-house databases.
+- Purify has been used to test for memory leak detection.
+- Valgrind has been used for GPL/GNU General Public License.
+- The servere is provided as a separate program when using a networked client/server program.
+- Configured with CMake for optimal portability.
+- Memory allocation system is fast-thread based.
+- Designed to implement SQL functions unsing optimized class library.
+- Uses in-memory hash tables as temporary tables
+- Joins are optimized and very fast using nested-loop join.

+#### Data Types

+##### Numeric Data Types

+test numeric

+##### String Data Types

+test string

+#### Character Sets

+#### Statments and Functions

+#### Security

+#### Scalability

+#### Connectivity

+#### Localization

+#### Tools and Clients

+#### ACID Compliant

 - Supports ANSI/ISO SQL standard
 - Developed in C and C++ and is postable across a variety of platforms.
 - Fast stable and scalable